sureshg/ExoQuery/README.md

 }
 ```

-Also note that captured functions can make use of the context-reciver position.
+Also note that captured functions can make use of the context-receiver position.
 For example, let's make the
 `marketCap` field into a function:
 ```kotlin
 @CapturedFunction